 CDA R2 documents created by non-clinicians create a family of documents called patient generated documents.
 This type of document will be identified through the use of a clinicalDocument/code.
 LOINC code 51855-5 is one example of a LOINC code which would indicate a patient generated document.

-Generated DocumentGenerated DocumentGenerated Document Universal Realm Patient Generated Document Header
+Universal Realm Patient Generated Document Header

 [ClinicalDocument: templateId 2.16.840.1.113883.10.20.29 (open)]